 What is a kitchen peninsula?

-A kitchen peninsula juts out from the counter or wall and doesn’t stand alone as an island does.
-It creates a centerpiece without taking up space.
-Kitchen peninsulas are accessible from three sides (as opposed to an island, which you can access from all four sides) and can serve as an extension of the kitchen’s layout.
-Peninsulas are popular in large open kitchens as they can help separate spaces and in smaller kitchens that don’t have enough room for a stand-alone island.
+A kitchen peninsula juts out from the counter or wall and doesn’t stand alone, as an island does.
+It creates a centerpiece, without taking up space.
+Kitchen peninsulas are accessible from three sides (as opposed to an island, which you can access from all four sides), and can serve as an extension of the kitchen’s layout.
+Peninsulas are popular in large open kitchens, as they can help separate spaces, and in smaller kitchens that don’t have enough room for a stand-alone island.

 Is a kitchen island better than a peninsula?

 Peninsulas became popular in the early 1970s, during a time when family dining was becoming less formal.
 Today, some new homeowners are beginning to favor an open layout over more surface and storage space options.

 If the other countertops are made of a natural stone like marble, blending the materials will be difficult, and the homeowners will likely need to replace all the countertops.
-This limitation of design choices is not an issue with kitchen islands as they can work well as mismatched statement pieces or as part of one cohesive look.
+This limitation of design choices is not an issue with kitchen islands, as they can work well as “mismatched” statement pieces, or as part of one cohesive look.

 Which kitchen layout is the most functional?

-When weighing up the pros and cons of islands versus peninsulas, it can help remember what’s called the “work triangle.”
+When weighing up the pros and cons of islands versus peninsulas, it can help to remember what’s called the “work triangle.”